 Understanding the anatomy of the spine is a fundamental basis to knowing your spinal condition.
-Dr. Thomas Schuler provides a video overview of spinal anatomy.
+Dr. Thomas Schuler, Spine Surgeon, Chief Executive Officer, and Founder of Virginia Spine Institute, has provided two videos below providing an overview of spinal anatomy.

 Understanding anatomy means learning a new set of language terms.
 Anatomy uses a set of Latin based terms that are used to describe all the structures in our body.
 You can find many of these terms in Our Glossary and we will cover some basic terms here.